LuizZak/swift-z3/README.md

 A Swift wrapper over Microsoft's [Z3 Theorem Prover](https://github.com/Z3Prover/z3)

-The aim is to wrap the entire C API layer into Swift types, with many conveniences and type safety.
+The aim is to wrap the entire C API layer into Swift types, with many conveniences and type safety sprinkled on top.

 Example: